fedosejev/react.tips/data/react-interview-questions/content.md

 ## Stage 2: Let's solve a problem

 Now it's time to test your skills.
 I will ask you to solve a specific problem.

-This problem is an example of a task that you would get if you would join the company.
+This problem would be an example of a task that you would get if you would join the company that's hiring.

 You can solve it at home or at your face-to-face interview as a pair programming exercise.

 If you're asked to solve it at home, then the expectation is for you to spend less then a day on it.
 If you're asked to solve it at the face-to-face interview, then it could be from an hour to two hours pair programming exercise.

 The goal of this test is to see your current skills in action, get a sense of what you know about different aspects of software development and create a context for our next interview stage where we'll discuss your solution and I'll ask you any follow up questions that I might have.